What Is Continuous Integration Software and How Does It Work?

 Version Control System (VCS) Support

-A CI tool should integrate seamlessly with GitHub, GitLab, Bitbucket, or Subversion, ensuring smooth version control and code management.
+A CI tool should integrate smoothly with GitHub, GitLab, Bitbucket, or Subversion.
+This ensures smooth version control and code management.

 Testing Framework Compatibility

-A strong CI platform should support unit, functional, and integration testing frameworks like JUnit, Selenium, TestNG, and Cypress, enabling comprehensive test automation.
+A strong CI platform should support unit, functional, and integration testing frameworks like JUnit, Selenium, TestNG, and Cypress.
+This enables complete test automation.

 Container and Orchestration Support